fixer-m/snowflake-db-net-client/README.md

 - Performance: Re-uses Snowflake session, i.e. ~3x less roundtrips to SF
 - Performance: Doesn't have additional intermediate mapping from SF to DB types
 - Better API: Clean and simple API vs verbose ADO.NET
-- Less third party dependencies: 0 vs 4
+- Less third party dependencies: 0 vs 5

-Added features in Snowflake.Client vs Snowflake.Data:
+New features in Snowflake.Client:
 - Map response data to entities
 - Supports `describeOnly` flag
 - Has option to return raw data from Snowflake response (including QueryID and more)
 - Exposes Snowflake session info
 - New SQL parameter binding API with a few options (inspired by Dapper)

-Missing features in Snowflake.Client vs Snowflake.Data:
+Missing features in Snowflake.Client:
-- Other Authentication schemes
+- Authentication schemes other than basic

 ### Mapping basics
 Use `QueryAsync<T>` method to get response data automatically mapped to your model (`T`):